KyleFord76063/GitTraining/04-FirstLab/README.md

 # First lab

 * Perform tasks below.
-* Watch the _PowerShell_ command line how it changes.
+* Watch how the command line is changing.
 * Use ```git status``` to see what is going on.

 # Task

-* Create in your repository following folders and files.
+* Create the following folders and files in your repository.
-* To files put some content per your preference:
+* Write some content per your preference into the files:
   * MyConsoleApp
     * console.txt
   * MyWindowsApp
     * windows.txt
     * code.txt
-* Add all files into _GIT_ repository as a single commit
+* Add all files into your _GIT_ repository as a single commit
-  * As a check-in message use text: _My first lab commit 1_
+  * check-in message: _My first lab commit 1_
-* Now add a line to each of files in repository:
+* Add this line to each file in your repository:
   * _Added during git workshop_
 * Commit all changes as a single commit
-  * As a check-in message use text: _My first lab commit 2_
+  * check-in message: _My first lab commit 2_

 # Changelog

-* Now run the command below:
+* Run the command below:
   * ```git log```
 * If you did everything correctly you should get output similar to this: